Overview

 Entering a Pool

 Stake tokens for the first time in a validator’s pool.
-The SDK handles the token approval automatically.
+The SDK handles the token approval automatically.- Approve the staking contract to spend your tokens (if needed)

 - Call

-- Return a transaction you can track
+enter_delegation_poolon the staking contract - Return a transaction you can track

 Smart Stake (Recommended)

-Use wallet.stake() when you don’t want to branch on membership manually:
+Usewallet.stake() when you don’t want to branch on membership manually:

 wallet.stake() automatically: